 The National Science Foundation (NSF) has awarded the North American Nanohertz Observatory for Gravitational Waves (NANOGrav) $14.5 million over 5 years to create and operate a Physics Frontiers Center (PFC).

 NANOGrav stands for North American Nanohertz Observatory for Gravitational Waves.
 As the name implies, NANOGrav members are drawn from across the United States and Canada and our goal is to study the Universe using gravitational waves.
 Gravitational waves are ripples in the fabric of space and time that cause objects to shrink and stretch by very, very small amounts.
 NANOGrav uses the Galaxy itself to detect gravitational waves with the help of objects called pulsars — exotic, dead stars that send out pulses of radio waves with extraordinary regularity.
 This is known as a Pulsar Timing Array, or PTA.
 NANOGrav scientists make use of some of the world's best telescopes and most advanced technology, drawing on physics, computer science, signal processing, and electrical engineering.
-Our short term goal is to detect gravitational waves within the next decade, an event which may be the first direct detection ever.
+Our short term goal is to detect gravitational waves within the next decade.
 But detection is only the first step towards studying our Universe in a completely new and revolutionary way, and we are sure to make unexpected discoveries in the process.

 NANOGrav cooperates with similar experiments in Australia (the Parkes Pulsar Timing Array) and Europe (the European Pulsar Timing Array).
 Together, we make up the International Pulsar Timing Array, or IPTA.
 By sharing our resources and knowledge, we hope to usher in the era of gravitational wave astronomy more quickly and with greater impact.